dandaman/whealbiCode/RRHS_network/README.md

 snakemake --snakefile Snakefile.ASTRAL-II
 ```

-### 6. Inference of a Phylogenetic Consensus Network from the RRHS Trees for each Subgenome and combine them into one Graph
+### 6. Inference of a Phylogenetic Consensus Network from RRHS trees
-Foreach subgenome, this procedure:
+This procedure:
-1. infers the [minimum spanning tree](https://networkx.github.io/documentation/stable/reference/algorithms/generated/networkx.algorithms.tree.mst.minimum_spanning_tree.html) tip graph for each RRHS tree using the phylogenetic distance as weight &#x2192; `mst_trees`
+1. foreach subgenome, infers the [minimum spanning tree](https://networkx.github.io/documentation/stable/reference/algorithms/generated/networkx.algorithms.tree.mst.minimum_spanning_tree.html) tip graph for each RRHS tree using the phylogenetic distance as weight &#x2192; `mst_trees`
-2. merges them each into a weighted graph using the inverse of the relative number of `mst_trees` sharing an edge as a weight &#x2192; `G`
+2. foreach subgenome, merges them each into a weighted graph using the inverse of the relative number of `mst_trees` sharing an edge as a weight &#x2192; `G`
 3. infers the [minimum spanning tree](https://networkx.github.io/documentation/stable/reference/algorithms/generated/networkx.algorithms.tree.mst.minimum_spanning_tree.html) graph of `G` &#x2192; `GM` (MST edges)
 4. merges all subgenome graphs `G` into a combined graph with annotated MST edges

+Subsequently, the graph was imported into [Cytoscape](https://cytoscape.org), community clustering was performed using the [Newmann-Girvan algorithm](https://en.wikipedia.org/wiki/Girvan%E2%80%93Newman_algorithm) implemented in the [ClusterMaker2 plugin](http://www.rbvi.ucsf.edu/cytoscape/clusterMaker2/), the resulting clusters were intersected with taxonomic information and annotated with the [AutoAnnotate plugin](https://doi.org/10.12688/f1000research.9090.1).

 #### Input:
 1. 1000 Phylogenetic trees (NEWICK) e.g. `RRHS_RAxML/output/RAxML_bestTree.ASC_GTRGAMMA_felsenstein.A.1`